 Most Android and iOS smartphones provide a broad variety of notification settings for email.
 My preferred choice is setting up the “Priority Inbox” (ignoring newsletters and the like) and only excluding email during DND mode.
 You can fine-tune this further, but make sure your email isn’t too intrusive, yet you don’t miss out on important conversations along the way.

 Gmail introduced “Pause Inbox” a while back and I know that some of my partners use that regularly.

 Personally, I don’t use it, but I can absolutely see how handy it comes if you check email a couple of times a day for an hour, or rely on Pomodoro as a productivity technique.

 So if you’re overwhelmed with incoming emails and can’t help yourself but read every single conversation, just press the Pause button and resume whenever you’re ready to catch up.

 Some folks really do forward most of their email to Slack, HipChat, a CRM, a PM system or something else.
 That may work out fairly well and reduce the backlog dramatically – especially if you set some rules that redirect emails to other members of your team who would be the right point of contact.

 Most tools are integrated with Gmail or Outlook (or Thunderbird) which is neat, and Zapier or IFTTT can often be used to further integrate those with Dropbox, Google Drive, auto-post received content to internal platforms, coordinate data for content marketers on social media, etc.

-If this workflow seems overwhelming, read up some extra insights on how to use email productively: 14 Common Misconceptions About Email – Gmail’s Toolkit
+If this workflow seems overwhelming, read up on some extra insights on how to use email productively: 14 Common Misconceptions About Email – Gmail’s Toolkit

-And if there’s anything else that I haven’t included (but you truly enjoy while using email), let me know in the comments!
+And if there’s anything else that I haven’t included (but you truly enjoy using email), let me know in the comments!